Harrow on the Hill: History

 View near Harrow on the Hill, spire of St Mary's Church visible in the distance.
 Francis Jukes, 1798.

 Harrow on the Hill was an ancient parish in the Gore hundred of Middlesex.
 The parish historically covered a large rural area surrounding the hilltop settlement itself, extending to Pinner, Harrow Weald, Wealdstone and Wembley.
 Pinner became a separate parish in 1766.
 In 1831, the parish of Harrow on the Hill had a population of 3,861 and occupied an area of 9870 acre.
 In 1850 a local board district was established for the central part of the parish, including the main village and the adjoining hamlets of Greenhill, Roxeth, and Sudbury.

 Following the opening of Harrow-on-the-Hill station in 1880, a new town centre grew up around the station, which was at the northern foot of the hill, in the Greenhill area.
 The new town centre became known simply as Harrow to distinguish it from the older village on the hill.

 The Local Government Act 1894 converted local board districts such as Harrow-on-the-Hill into urban districts, and established elected parish and district councils.
 It also said that parishes could no longer straddle district boundaries.
 The parish of Harrow-on-the-Hill was reduced to just cover the urban district, and the remainder of the parish was split into three parishes called Harrow Weald, Wealdstone and Wembley (with the latter two also being made urban districts at the same time).

 By 1931, the parish occupied a reduced area of 2129 acre and had a population of 26,380.
-A County Review Order in 1934 abolished the neighbouring urban district of Wealdstone and parishes of Harrow Weald, Pinner, Great Stanmore and Little Stanmore, merging them with the urban district of Harrow-on-the Hill to become an enlarged urban district that was called just Harrow rather than Harrow on the Hill.
+A county review order in 1934 abolished the neighbouring urban district of Wealdstone and parishes of Harrow Weald, Pinner, Great Stanmore and Little Stanmore, merging them with the urban district of Harrow-on-the Hill to become an enlarged urban district that was called just Harrow rather than Harrow on the Hill.
+On 1 April 1934 the parish of Harrow on the Hill was abolished to form Harrow, part also went to Wembley and Ealing.
 In 1954, Harrow was incorporated to become a municipal borough.
 The same area became the London Borough of Harrow in 1965, when it was transferred from Middlesex to Greater London.